 There are a lot of websites that do not sell books directly, but allow you to compare prices.
 They are not hard to set up and allow their owners to profit (they get money when people click on links through their site) without having to do work like actually sending or receiving books.

 These websites are not all the same quality - some say they put the best prices up top, but a closer look shows that this is not true.
-Some are "affiliates" of Amazon, so Amazon results will always be prominent no matter what.
-Some have slow search engines, and many are confusing in their display of choices.
+Some are "affiliates" of Amazon, so Amazon results will always be up top no matter what.
+Some may be slow or confusing in how they display choices.

-These are only helpful for the textbooks that they publish themselves, but sometimes they have a good price.
+These are only helpful for the textbooks that these companies publish themselves, but sometimes they have a good price.